Heckerman2281337/WardrobeTelegramBot/README.md

 ## Notes for me (TODO)
 - [ ] Add structured logger
 - [ ] Dockerize the application (Bot + Database).

+- [ ] Maybe add English lang for it